peteroupc/peteroupc.github.io/bernsupp.md

 _The rest of this section will note counterexamples involving other functions and schemes, without demonstrating them in detail._

 **Second scheme.** In this scheme, let _f_ be a Lipschitz continuous function in \[0, 1\] (that is, a continuous function in [0, 1] that has a defined slope at all points or at all but a countable number of points, and does not tend to a vertical slope anywhere).
-Then for all _n_&ge;2:
+Then for every _n_&ge;2:

 - **fabove**(_n_, _k_) = _f_(_k_/_n_) + _L_\*(5/4) / sqrt(_n_).
 - **fbelow**(_n_, _k_) = _f_(_k_/_n_) &minus;  _L_\*(5/4) / sqrt(_n_).